JoGorska/requests-finnhub/README.md

 venv was used for local enviroment pycodestyle for linting

-# websites used in this tutorial:
+# steps to complete task:

 finding stock exchange symbols two files + google